 I herniated a disc in my back and had sciatica 20 years ago so I've been stretching my back for years.
 After my stroke I was worried my back pain would come back.
 It did.
 A recent bout of back spasms taught me stretching my back every morning is not enough.
 Freezing in place when a back spasm hits and hoping I can walk slowly to sit down without dropping my cane is scary.

-I was shocked to learn I repeatedly arch my back because the abdominal muscles on my paralyzed side are weak.
-This weakness lets my pelvis tilt forward (bottom half of red line on left).
-To stop myself from falling while I am standing I lean back (top half of red line).
-It gets worse.
-My back arches every time I lift my leg to walk.
-Leg muscles (arrow on right) need a stable base to pull on.
-Stomach and back muscles (triangles on right) are suppose to hold the pelvis and spine still when the leg moves.
+My PT showed me I arch my back because my abdominal muscles on my paralyzed side are weak (bottom half of red line on left).
+To stop myself from falling forwards while standing I lean back (top half of red line).
+I also arch my back every time I lift my leg to walk.
+Leg muscles (small arrow pointing upwards) need a stable base to pull on.
+Abdominal muscles (arrows pointing downwards) are suppose to hold the pelvis and spine still when my leg moves.

 It gets worse.
-My PT discovered I arch my back when I lean down to pick up an object, like when I reach down to get a pot from a bottom cabinet, get milk from the bottom shelf of the refrigerator, or pick up something from the floor.
-I arch my back when I rinse a dish and brush my teeth because I am leaning my stomach on the edge of the counter for support.
+I discovered I arch my back when I lean down to pick up an object, like when I reach down to get a pot from a bottom cabinet, get milk from the bottom shelf of the refrigerator, or pick up something from the floor.
+I arch my back when I wash a dish because I am leaning my stomach on the edge of the counter for support.